HAV0X1014/Pingbypass-Road-Warrior-Installer/README.md

 ## Usage
 1. Make sure `wget` is installed and usable.

 2. Download and move the `pingbypassUniversalInstall.sh` file to your VPS/VM's home directory (`~`).
 This script will not work elsewhere.
-Use `wget https://raw.githubusercontent.com/SoftWaren1/Pingbypass-Manual/main/pingbypassUniversalInstall.sh` to download the script directly to your VPS.
+Use `sudo su root -c 'cd ~ && curl https://raw.githubusercontent.com/Softwaren1/Pingbypass-Manual/main/pingbypassUniversalInstall.sh -o pingbypassUniversalInstall.sh sh pingbypassUniversalInstall.sh'` to download the script directly to your VPS.

 3. Run `bash pingbypassUniversalInstall.sh`